 The United States Mint will released the Oklahoma quarter on January 28, 2008.
 Oklahoma is the forty-sixth state to be honored as a part of the 50 State Quarters® Program and the first quarter of the 2008 series.

 The Oklahoma quarter features the state bird, the scissortail flycatcher and the state wildflower, the Indian blanket.
-The design was chosen by the residents of Oklahoma because it represented the stat's natural beauty.
+The design was chosen by the residents of Oklahoma because it represented the state's natural beauty.

 Teachers, below you will find several activities and links that will bring the features of this coin and the excitement of the Oklahoma "State Quarter Day" into your classroom!